Musée Rodin: Camille Claudel room

-The Camille Claudel room contains such Claudel works as the 1913 casting of The Mature Age (1898), The Wave (1897), The Waltz, Sakountala (1905), and an 1892 casting of Bust of Rodin (1888-1889).
+The Camille Claudel room contains such Claudel works as the 1913 casting of The Mature Age (1898), The Wave (1897), The Waltz, Sakountala (1905), and an 1892 casting of Bust of Rodin (1888–1889).

 Claudel, a student and model for Rodin, and soon his collaborator, associate, and lover, worked with Rodin from 1884 until the early 1890s.
 They kept in close contact until 1899.

 Rodin as a collector

-During the twenty last years of his life, as he was living in Meudon, Rodin started a collection of ancient works of art from Egypt, Greece and Rome, then later from the Far East.
+During the last twenty years of his life, as he was living in Meudon, Rodin started a collection of ancient works of art from Egypt, Greece and Rome, then later from the Far East.
 As the collection was growing, the different pieces invaded the studio and his house, replacing the casts after Antique statues.
-As Rodin's fame grew, the commissions he received enabled him to continue his collection, reaching over 6.000 works in 1917.
+As Rodin's fame grew, the commissions he received enabled him to continue his collection, reaching over 6,000 works in 1917.

 In addition, Rodin's friendships and tastes led him to surrounding himself with works by the Naturalists (Théodule Ribot, Alfred Roll) and Symbolists (Eugène Carrière, Charles Cottet...).
-Through a series of exchanges made with his artists friends, Rodin owned works of art from Jules Dalou, Alexandre Falguière or Jean-Paul Laurens.
+Through a series of exchanges made with his artist friends, Rodin owned works of art from Jules Dalou, Alexandre Falguière or Jean-Paul Laurens.
 He also realised important purchases: three Van Gogh's (including Père Tanguy, late 1887), Renoir's Nude in the Sunlight and Monet's Belle-Île.